Mental Health and Wellbeing

 Tameside Directory of services – includes information on local and national groups and services both for children and adults, and some useful apps.
 Includes links for: mental health services; youth services and activities; services and groups for children with additional needs and their families; parenting support; housing and financial support and health services.

-List of children’s books – a useful list of children’s books on different aspects of happiness and wellbeing such as friendships, family stress, happiness, grief, anxiety and mindfulness.
+List of children’s books (see link below) – a useful list of children’s books on different aspects of happiness and wellbeing such as friendships, family stress, happiness, grief, anxiety and mindfulness.